 Janet Nye (School of Marine and Atmospheric Sciences, Stony Brook University, USA)

-Kenneth A. Rose (Center of Environmental Science, University of Maryland, USA)
+Kenneth A. Rose (Horn Point Laboratory, University of Maryland, Center of Environmental Science, USA)

 Climate-driven changes in the mean, variance and interaction of key abiotic factors (e.g. water temperatures, extents of hypoxia, decreases in pH) will directly impact the distribution, fitness and abundance of species as well as alter energetic demands of consumers with reciprocal impacts on the food web.
 These effects are expected across all marine habitats and may be particularly pronounced at high latitudes.
 A physiological-based (cause-and-effect) understanding of the mechanisms underlying changes in the distribution, reproduction, and growth of fish is paramount for projecting the effects of climate change on these living marine resources as well as the knock-on (e.g. trophodynamic) effects at the community and ecosystem levels.